Qarj/WebImblaze/README.md

 Five files were created in the default output folder called `output`:

--   `results.html` is a html version of the results - with colour
+-   `results.html` is a HTML version of the results - with colour
--   `results.xml` is an xml version of the results
+-   `results.xml` is a XML version of the results
--   `http.txt` contains all the response headers and the actual page html
+-   `http.txt` contains all the response headers and the actual page HTML
--   `10.html` contains the http response for step 10
+-   `10.html` contains the HTTP response for step 10
--   `20.html` contains the http response for step 20
+-   `20.html` contains the HTTP response for step 20

 Double click on `results.html` to view in a browser, there are links to the individual results for steps 10 and 20.
 Click on the link for step 10 and to see the web page that WebImblaze received rendered in the browser.
 You can